v-franco/qmk-keymaps/Corne/README.md

 I'll still use the planck, because I simply love that board, but from now on, I'll mainly use it on campus or when working outside, however, both boards offer great portability due to their sizes.

 # Build
-The crkbd isn't a comercially made keyboard, like the planck (which you can get on the Drop website, or Amazon), there isn't a specific vendor or distributor, however, all the information on how to make one is on [Foostans crkbd github](https://github.com/foostan/crkbd).
+The crkbd isn't a comercially made keyboard, like the planck (which you can get on the Drop website, or Amazon), there isn't a specific vendor or distributor, however, all the information on how to make one is on [Foostans crkbd github](https://github.com/foostan/crkbd/blob/master/corne-classic/doc/buildguide_en.md).

+# My crkbd
+My crkbd uses a ProMicro MCU on each side, however, should one of them break (ProMicros tend to break easily) I'll swap them out for Elite-Cs.
+I can swap the MCUs very easily because I installed sockets on both the OLED screens and the MCUs, because having to desolder them directly from the PCB in case of replacement, would have been very problematic.

+The switches I currently have on the board are the Gazzew Boba U4 Silent 62g silent tactile switches, but because of the lack of noise, I may change them with the Holy Pandas my planck currently has.
+The reason for the incoming swap is because the planck is going to be my "to go" board, and I don't think it is a good idea to use in public spaces a very loud keyboard (the Holy Pandas are certainly loud).

+# Layout
+The crkbd supports VIA configuration.
+VIA is a QMK tool that basically acts as a UI, like QMK Configurator, however, VIA updates the layout/lighting changes almost instantly, without having to flash the board again.
+Despite it lacking certain features only available through coding the keymap/rules/config files, I'm going to give it a shot with this keyboard, but I'll still probably make my own custom keymap/firmware, just because I like programming in C.